Topical issues of cytological diagnostics (144 hours)

-Students who have completed their studies and successfully passed the final certification receive a qualification document of the established sample: certificate of professional development.
+Students who have completed training and successfully passed the final certification in the form of a test and interview receive certificate of professional development.

 1. Specialists with higher professional education in the enlarged group of specialties "Clinical medicine": "Clinical laboratory diagnostics", "Pathological anatomy".